-People commonly combine marijuana and alcohol, and as marijuana becomes legal for recreational purposes in many states, this practice is likely to increase.
+People commonly combine marijuana (commonly referred to as “weed”) and alcohol, and as marijuana becomes legal for recreational purposes in many states, this practice is likely to increase.
 Both of these drugs have many similar effects, but act through different mechanisms.
 Both result in sedation, alterations in judgment, perceptual effects that include time distortions and even minor hallucinogenic effects, and physical effects that include slowed reflexes and decreased motor coordination.
 Marijuana affects the cannabinoid receptors in the brain, whereas alcohol primarily affects the neurotransmitters gamma aminobutyric acid (GABA, an inhibitory neurotransmitter) and NMDA (N-methyl-d-aspartate, an excitatory neurotransmitter).
 When these drugs are combined, particularly at high doses, the effects of both drugs are enhanced, and this can lead to some significant issues.

-Combining Alcohol and Marijuana
+Side Effects and Risks of Combining Alcohol and Marijuana

 Surprisingly, the body of research that investigates chronic use of mixing cannabis products with alcohol is not well developed.
 However, as marijuana becomes legalized in many different states, research studies looking at the frequency of mixing these two drugs as well as the potential long-term effects of combining them will evolve.
 There are several important generalizations that can be made concerning combining these two drugs based on what is known about the effects of them individually from some research studies.

 The side effects and risks of mixing weed and alcohol include: